mkao006/sws_r_api/r_modules/compute_yield/README.md

 ### Depends

-The module depends on the `faoswsExtra` and the `faoswsFlag` package which can be installed by running the following command.
+The module depends on the `faoswsUtil` and the `faoswsFlag` package which can be installed by running the following command.

 ```r